DomDomHaas/portfolio-next/public/content/blog/uncrankedGameJam2025.md

 I hope this will encourage game devs to finish or see it as a valuable stepping stone for the next project.
 I'm looking forward to playing the full versions of some of the game entries.

-Also, if you haven't played the game entries, you should: https://itch.io/jam/uncrankd-game-jam-winter-edition/entries
+Also, if you haven't played the game entries, check them out here: <https://itch.io/jam/uncrankd-game-jam-winter-edition/entries>